Logiqx/gps-details/docs/sailmon/filtering.md

 #### Comparison of CSV and GPX

-The GPX file does not contain SOG, but speeds derived from positional data can be plotted:
+The GPX file does not contain SOG, but speeds derived from positional data can be plotted albeit with some large spikes:

 ![gpx-speed.png](img/gpx-speed.png)